Rating the 26 players Madrid have signed from the Premier League

 Since 2000, Real Madrid have signed 26 players from Premier League clubs such as Liverpool, Manchester United…and Portsmouth.

-Eden Hazard remains the most recent player to make the switch from England, finally moving to the Bernabeu in June 2019 after a long pursuit from Real.
+Antonio Rudiger remains the most recent player to make the switch from England, finally moving to the Bernabeu last summer after his contract expired at Chelsea.